 Read Also: Most spectacular beaches in Kenya

-The marine park is surrounded by coral reefs which harbor several marine animals like; triggerfish, parrotfish, wrasses, scorpionfish, snappers, green sea turtles, hawksbill turtles, pufferfish, moray eels, angelfish, butterfly fish, groupers, damselfish, rays, and dolphins.
+The marine park is surrounded by coral reefs which harbour several marine animals like; triggerfish, parrotfish, wrasses, scorpionfish, snappers, green sea turtles, hawksbill turtles, pufferfish, moray eels, angelfish, butterflyfish, groupers, damselfish, rays, and dolphins.
 Humpback whales and sharks are seasonal.

 The Lake Nakuru National Park was created in 1961 around Lake Nakuru, which is located near Nakuru Town.
-The national park is particularly known for the hundreds of thousands of pink and white flamingos which nest along the shores of the lake.
-The flock of flamingos creates a shifting mass of pink and white that is beautiful.
+The national park is mainly known for the hundreds of thousands of pink and white flamingos which nest along the shores of the lake.
+The flock of flamingos creates a shifting mass of pink and white, that is beautiful.

 However, the flamingos come to the lake depending on the water level and the volumes of food.
 From the baboon cliff, visitors have a vantage point where they can enjoy the views of the lake and the rest of the park.
 The national park is also a fenced sanctuary to protect giraffes, buffalos as well as both black and white rhinos.

 9. Malindi Marine National Park

 The Malindi Marine National Park is located along the Kenyan coast and is believed to be the oldest marine park in Africa.
 The park lies at Malindi, about 118 km north of Mombasa and is protected and administered by the Kenya Wildlife Service.

 Along with Watamu Marine National Park, Malindi Marine Park is enclosed by the Malindi Marine National Reserve.
 Visitors go to the park to view dolphins, turtles, coral reefs, tropical fish, and barracudas.